 The hood is adjustable and detachable so that it is easy to make it work when you’re wearing a helmet.
 You can either take it off entirely or pull it over the helmet, to protect you in wet weather.

-However, the Juniper jacket lacks some features that are considered necessary on the best ski jackets.
+However, the Juniper jacket lacks some features that are considered necessary for the best ski jackets.
 A snap-away powder skirt is one of those – there’s nothing on this jacket that will stop the snow from getting into your pants.

 The Juniper 3.0 is design as a versatile ski jacket.
 It has a very sleek exterior, which is more than suitable for the city streets.
 And that’s why we love it; this is a ski jacket that you could comfortably wear when you’re out and about, and no one would even look at you weirdly.